-The airport itself will generate a significant number of jobs for Western Sydney and contribute significantly to gross regional product.
+WSI itself will generate a significant number of jobs for Western Sydney and contribute significantly to gross regional product.
 The conclusions from the EY study in the 2016 EIS was that airport operations would directly generate 8,730 jobs in 2031 increasing to 61,500 jobs by 2063.

-Additional jobs on the airport site could be accommodated in retail, hospitalities, business park and airport related industries.
+Additional jobs on the Airport Site could be accommodated in retail, hospitalities, business park and airport related industries.
 The EY study estimated an additional 4,439 jobs in 2031 increasing to 27,148 jobs by 2063.

-These of course are jobs generated by the airport itself and not generated by the flight paths.
-Flight paths are an integral component of the airport itself and do not directly generate jobs or create economic value.
+These of course are jobs generated by WSI itself and not generated by the flight paths.
+Flight paths are an integral component of WSI itself and do not directly generate jobs or create economic value.

-Apart from the airport site itself the Aerotropolis will provide as many as 100,000 jobs by Year 2060 spread over 11,200 hectares of land surrounding the airport.
+Apart from the Airport Site itself the Aerotropolis will provide as many as 100,000 jobs by Year 2060 spread over 11,200 hectares of land surrounding the Airport Site.